 Tigard, OR 97281-0579

-Once we receive your application for assistance, we will assign you to a skilled Loss Mitigation Specialists.
+Once we receive your application for assistance, we will assign you to a skilled Loss Mitigation Specialist.
 This person is also known as your “single point of contact” or "SPOC".

 It is very important to stay in touch with your single point of contact throughout the entire process.
 Be sure he or she always has the best phone number and times of day to reach you.